 Katie Donovan to receive O'Shaughnessy Poetry Award

 Irish poet Katie Donovan has been named as the recipient of the Lawrence O'Shaughnessy Award for Poetry 2017.
-She has been invited to America to receive the award and to give a reading in April.
-Closer to home, Katie Donovan will also be appearing at Cork International Poetry Festival on 15 February.
+She has been invited to America to receive the award and to give a reading on 21 April 2017.

 Katie Donovan will receive the 21st annual Lawrence O'Shaughnessy Award for Poetry of the University of St. Thomas Center for Irish Studies in the USA.
 She will collect her award and give a reading from her newly-released poetry collection, Off Duty, on Friday 21 April 2017 at the University of St Thomas, St Paul, Minnesota.

 The $5,000 O'Shaughnessy Award for Poetry, established in 1997, is given to a distinguished Irish poet.
 The award is named for Lawrence O'Shaughnessy, who taught English at St. Thomas from 1948 to 1950, formerly served on the university's board of trustees, and is the retired head of the I.A.
 O'Shaughnessy Foundation.